Pastoral Care

 All Angels volunteers prepare and serve a meal following in our Parish Hall following the service, if the family desires it.
 Menus and recipes are available for this simple lunch of sandwiches and salads.

-Ann Anderson, St. Michael’s Guild Coordinator
+Sarah Smith, St. Michael’s Guild Coordinator

 ljandssmith@att.net